alok-24/bio/index.md

 |Native Place| Mainpuri|

 ### What I do?
-I am a shape rotator who makes sense of data with applied Probability, Statistics, and Mathematics.
+A shape rotator who makes sense of data with applied Probability, Statistics, and Mathematics.
 Simply put, I use math to turn complex data into useful information that helps people and businesses make better decisions.

 ### Interests